Loading...

 Healthy Fats

-Include healthy fats such as a few slices of avocado or a small serving of nuts to further stabilize blood sugar levels.
+Include a small amount of healthy fats, such as a few slices of avocado or a sprinkle of nuts and seeds, to your meal to further slow down carbohydrate absorption.

 Meal Timing